kizniche/Mycodo/3.5/README.md

 ### Final Steps

+#### Databse Creation

+Create the databases with the following commands

+`cd /var/www/mycodo/`

+`./setup-databases.py -i`

+Follow the prompts to create an admin password, optionally create another user, and enable/disable guest access.

+#### Starting the Daemon

 To initialize GPIO pins at startup, open crontab with `sudo crontab -e` and add the following lines, then save with `Ctrl+e`

 `@reboot /usr/bin/python /var/www/mycodo/cgi-bin/GPIO-initialize.py &`